Addressing general measurements in quantum Monte Carlo

 We present the numerical outcomes for the XXZ chain in Fig.\ref{fig:imtau_rean} (b).
 Our analysis has focused on the behavior of the weight ratio $\bar{Z}r$, across three distinct coupling strengths: $\Delta = 0.1$, $\Delta = 0.5$, and the Heisenberg condition $\Delta = 1.0$.
 We observe that $\bar{Z}r$ initiates from the same starting point for all three curves, with the Heisenberg coupling exhibiting a more rapid decay which reflects the energy gaps in related cases.
 As $\Delta$ decreases, the imaginary-time off-diagonal correlation decays more slowly, indicating the $S^x$ imaginary-time correlation is enhanced that is similar to the equal-time case.
-Moreover, the inset illustrates that, at $\Delta = 0.1$, larger $\beta$ makes the ratio $\bar{Z}r$ closer to zero via reducing the finite size effect in imaginary-time direction~\footnote{During the simulation, when the imaginary time intervals are relatively small, the operator moves by 10 or 20 layers per Monte Carlo (MC) step, and for larger intervals, it moves by 50 or even 100 layers, enabling us to efficiently capture the behavior of the imaginary-time off-diagonal correlations as a function of $\tau$}.
+Moreover, the inset illustrates that, at $\Delta = 0.1$, larger $\beta$ makes the ratio $\bar{Z}r$ closer to zero via reducing the finite size effect in imaginary-time direction.